-Physical Education & Health
+Health and Physical Education

 PE Credit through Athletics

 Students participating in Catlin Gabel athletics are eligible to receive one semester of PE credit at the end of their second season of competition.
 To receive credit, the student must have regular attendance to practices and games and participate fully as a member of the team.
-The coach verifies whether or not the student passes each season, and the Athletics department will confirm with the Registrar when credit should be awarded.
+The coach verifies whether the student passes each season, and the Athletics department will confirm with the Registrar when credit should be awarded.

 PE Credit through the Outdoor Program